Azure/draft-classic/docs/getting-started.md

 ## Great Success

-Every `prow up` recreates the application pod, so we need to re-run the export and port-forward steps from above.
+Every `draft up` recreates the application pod, so we need to re-run the export and port-forward steps from above.

 ```shell